wlopes82/wlopes82/README.md

 - 👋 Hi, I’m @wlopes82
 - 👀 I’m interested in learning new things and also books, movies and Tv shows.
 - 🌱 I’m currently learning my way around coding.
-Or at least I hope I can do it.
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...

 <!---
 wlopes82/wlopes82 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.